Supporting a Humanitarian Workforce to Respond to COVID-19 and other Large-Scale Emergencies

 4. Eligible recipients

-A limited number of eligible recipient organizations will be initially identified for the Program, using the criteria below.
+A limited number of eligible recipient organizations were initially identified for the Program, using criteria identified in Section 11.

 5. Eligible projects